mkelley/pyoorb-experiment/README.md

-This repository is a demo to make a pip-installable pyoorb.  pyoorb is the python interface to [OpenOrb](https://github.com/oorb/oorb), an orbit computation package.
-The original pyoorb source is distributed with OpenOrb.
+This repository is a demo to make a pip-installable `pyoorb`.  `pyoorb` is the python interface to [OpenOrb](https://github.com/oorb/oorb), an orbit computation package.
+The original `pyoorb` source is distributed with OpenOrb.

 Only the default ephemeris data are downloaded.